Dixon Butler

 Founder, YLACES

 Dixon Butler, Founder and President of YLACES, is a consultant on a wide range of science-related areas.
-His deep expertise includes science and information system management, satellite mission planning, STEM and environmental education, budget and appropriations, remote sensing, energy, environment, nuclear, science, and space policy.
+His deep expertise includes science, information system management, satellite mission planning, STEM and environmental education, budget and appropriations, remote sensing, energy, environment, nuclear, and space policy.

 Following a public school education in Richmond, Virginia, he attended Harvard (AB ’71, AM, ’71) and Rice Universities (MS, ’74; PhD, ’75).
-His research focus was atmospheric photochemical modeling first of planetary ionospheres and subsequently on stratospheric ozone depletion.
+His research focus was atmospheric photochemical modeling first of planetary ionospheres and subsequently of stratospheric ozone depletion.
 At NASA, he had an early transition from research to serving as a science program manager.
-While with NASA, he received the 1979-80 American Physical Society Congressional Science Fellowship.
-After returning to NASA Headquarters he managed stratospheric and solar-terrestrial research, led the planning of the Earth Observing System (EOS), and went on to lead a division with responsibility for all NASA Earth science mission data systems and operations and the development of EOS Data and Information System.
+He received the 1979-80 American Physical Society Congressional Science Fellowship.
+Afterwards he returned to NASA Headquarters where he managed stratospheric and solar-terrestrial research, led the planning of the Earth Observing System (EOS), and went on to lead a division with responsibility for all NASA Earth science mission operations and data systems including the development of EOS Data and Information System.

-In 1996, he joined the leadership team of the GLOBE Program, an initiative of Vice President Al Gore, to promote international K-12 environmental science education.
+In 1996, he joined the leadership team of the GLOBE Program.
 Dixon served as GLOBE’s third Chief Scientist and eventually as Deputy Director and Director.
-In 2003, Butler joined the Democratic staff of the House Committee on Appropriations, serving as minority clerk of the Energy and Water Subcommittee until 2006 and then as majority clerk in 2008.
-He then worked on the Commerce, Justice, Science subcommittee with responsibility for the appropriations accounts of NASA and NSF until retiring from federal service in January 2011 and began consulting with a primary focus on NASA and its continuing operation of GLOBE.
+In 2003, Butler joined the Democratic staff of the House Committee on Appropriations, serving as minority clerk of the Energy and Water Subcommittee until 2006 and then as majority clerk in 2007.
+He then worked on the Commerce, Justice, Science subcommittee with responsibility for the appropriations accounts of NASA and NSF.
+He retired from federal service in January 2011 and began consulting with a primary focus on NASA and its continuing operation of GLOBE.

 Dr. Butler is married with four grown children and four grandchildren.
 He is President of the Virginia Environmental Endowment and chairs its Board of Directors.
 He is supportive of his wife’s many activities in the theater and arts communities of Washington, DC.